 - The frequency and severity with which the pain occurs are variable.

-Your dentist will look at your dental history and will examine your mouth.
-You also will need X-rays to show if there is decay or a problem with the nerve.
-The dentist will ask about your oral habits.
-Grinding or clenching your teeth can contribute to sensitivity.
-Your dentist also will look for decay, deep fillings and exposed root surfaces.
-He or she may use an explorer — a metal instrument with a sharp point— to test teeth for sensitivity.
+Our dentist will look at your dental history and will examine your mouth.
+You will also need X-rays which are free of cost at Sabka Dentist to show if there is decay or a problem with the nerve.
+The dentist will ask you about your oral habits.
+The dentist also will look for decay, deep fillings and exposed root surfaces.
+They may use an explorer to test teeth for cavity.

-A tooth may be sensitive to cold for several weeks after you get a filling.
-The metals in amalgam (silver) conduct the cold very well, transmitting it to the pulp.
-Bonded (tooth-colored) fillings require etching the tooth with acid before the filling is placed.
-In some cases, this etching removes enough enamel to make the tooth sensitive.
+Composite fillings require etching the tooth with acid before the filling is placed.
+In some cases, this etching might make the tooth sensitive.
 However, advances in bonding now make it less likely to cause tooth sensitivity.

-Your dentist or endodontist can do tests to see if you need root canal treatment.
+The dentist can do tests to see if you need root canal treatment.

 Your dentist or dental hygienist will clean your teeth.
-If your teeth are too sensitive to be cleaned, your dentist may use a local anesthetic or nitrous oxide before the cleaning.
+If your teeth are too sensitive to be cleaned, your dentist may use a local anesthetic before the cleaning.

 Talk to your dentist about which fluoride rinses you should use.
 Some over-the-counter rinses are acidic.
 Others are not.
 You should choose a fluoride mouth rinse that uses neutral sodium fluoride.

 Pulpal sensitivity will be treated with a root canal if the tooth’s nerve is damaged or dying.
 Your dentist will remove the nerve and place a non-reactive substance (gutta percha) in the space where the nerve was.
 The tooth no longer will have a continuous barrier of enamel to protect it.
 Therefore, it will be restored with either a composite filling or a crown.